-Research in Mathematics Education is an outreach unit that conducts and disseminates high-quality, evidence-based research to improve students' mathematics performance in Texas.
-RME is focused on developing instructional systems, assessment resources, and professional development programs for educators.
-These systems include instructional practices and assessments that lead to sound decision-making by teachers and administrative leadership at the district, campus and state levels.
-RME objectives include the following:
+The Research in Mathematics Education center is a research and outreach unit that conducts and disseminates high-quality, evidence-based research to improve students' mathematics performance in Texas.
+Formed in 2011 under the direction of Dr. Leanne Ketterlin Geller, RME is focused on developing instructional systems, assessment resources and professional development programs for educators.
+These systems include instructional practices and assessments that lead to sound decisionmaking by teachers and administrative leadership at the district, campus and state levels.
+RME focuses on

-- Creates systems of formative assessment to inform teacher decision-making. - Designs interventions for students struggling in mathematics. - Designs and delivers professional development to support teachers' and administrators' implementation of best practices. - Disseminates original research through professional development opportunities, an annual Research-to-Practice Conference and direct distribution of research reports, practical guides and scholarly publications, as well as through presentations at local, national and global conferences. - Offers a dynamic online community where researchers and educators can collaborate and share ideas and resources.
+- Creating systems of formative assessment to inform teacher decision-making. - Designing evidence-based interventions for students struggling in mathematics. - Designing and delivering professional development to support teachers' and administrators' implementation of best practices. - Offering a dynamic online community where researchers and educators can collaborate and share ideas and resources.